SAP-samples/generative-ai-codejam/exercises/01-explore-genai-hub.md

 👉 Open the `Generative AI Hub` tab and select `Model Library`.

-👉 Click on **GPT-4o Mini** which is a text generation model that can also process images.
+👉 Click on **GPT-4.1 mini** which is a text generation model that can also process images.

 ![Model Library 2/3](images/model-library-2.png)